Six Dollar Family

 How Coconut Shampoo Helps Your Hair Heal

-A very little known fact about my life is that I spent the majority of 2019 and 2020 on 2 different chemotherapy medicines for an auto-immune disorder I have.
+A very little known fact about my life is that I spent the majority of 2019 to 2021 on 2 different chemotherapy medicines for an auto-immune disorder I have.

 Ankylosing Spondylitis.
 Try saying that three times fast!
 Sounds like a dinosaur, right?
 I’m a dinosaur!
 Rawr!